In 2023, a developer set up a pre-commit hook. Then forgot about it.

 echo "✅ Checkpoint saved before compaction."

-ECC ships 15+ ready-to-use recipes in hooks/hooks.json paired with the scripts/ directory.
-These all share one trait: every single one was written because a real AI session went wrong.
+Concepts covered.
+But there’s a gap between “this makes sense” and “someone actually uses this.”
+ECC ships 15+ ready-to-use recipes in hooks/hooks.json paired with the scripts/ directory — and they all share one trait: every single one was written because a real AI session went wrong.

 Not rules a software architect invented on a whiteboard.
 Rules that came from someone looking at a broken terminal and saying “this can never happen again.”

-pnpm install+ a cold Next.js build can take five to twenty minutes depending on project size.
-AI runs one command, you wait twenty minutes — and then it probably needs to change something and run again.
-More importantly, some people have hand-edited stuff indist(yes I know, they shouldn’t, but they do).
-Without a hook, “AI helping you clean up” and “AI deleting something you forgot to back up” look exactly the same until it’s too late.
-Defensive hooks exist not because AI is malicious — but because mistakes humans make shouldn’t be amplified by AI acting on their behalf ┐( ̄ヘ ̄)┌
+Some people have hand-edited artifacts in dist (yes, they shouldn’t, but they do).
+Without a hook, “AI helping clean up” and “AI deleting something that wasn’t backed up” look exactly the same until it’s too late.
+Defensive hooks don’t exist because AI is malicious — they exist because mistakes humans make shouldn’t be amplified by AI acting on their behalf ┐( ̄ヘ ̄)┌

-Observability recipes are about making the system visible: all tool calls written to a JSONL log, desktop notifications when a Bash call runs longer than 30 seconds.
-Useful when you’re not monitoring — which is most of the time.
+Then there’s the observability layer: all tool calls written to a JSONL log, desktop notifications when a Bash call runs longer than 30 seconds.
+Useful when nobody is watching — which is most of the time.

 #!/bin/bash